-All grace is election.
-There simply is no other kind of grace.
-If we would understand man’s true condition, and have understanding of who God is, in all his character and attributes, these things would be simple.
+All saving grace is election.
+It can not be anything different.
+If we would understand man’s true fallen condition, and have understanding of who God is in all his character and attributes, these things would be simple.
 But this also is not our topic and I move on.
 There was a remnant in the time of Elijah.
 There also was a Jewish remnant when Christ was born – Mary, Joseph, Elizabeth, Zacharias, Simeon, Anna, and others.
 The beginning of Luke’s gospel tells the beautiful testimony of this remnant preparing the way of the Lord and waiting on Jehovah.
 Here we have Anna’s testimony:

 Luke 2:36-38 (NKJV)